xdarklight/ltq-upstream-status/README.md

 * Update the `lantiq_xrx200.c` driver to support the Ethernet controller (MAC) in this SoC
   * The register layout is very similar and the DMA integration also seems to be (mostly?) identical
 * Write a DSA tag and DSA driver for the 3 port switch
-* DTS files for boards supported in OpenWrt
-  * Currently we maintain the dts files in OpenWrt, it would be nice to have them in the upstream kernel.
-  * Having them in the kernel could make changing the ABI harder.
-  * DTS file changes are ABI changes.
-These ABI changes would be needed for a better CGU and DMA driver.

 ## xRX200